USS Anzio (CVE-57): Construction

-Her construction was awarded to Kaiser Shipbuilding Company, Vancouver, Washington, under a Maritime Commission contract on 18 June 1942.
-She was laid down as MCE hull 1094, the third of a series of fifty Casablanca-class escort carriers on 12 December 1942.
+Anzio was laid down on 12 December 1942 as MCE hull 1094, the third of fifty Casablanca-class escort carriers.
 Her initial hull symbol ACV-57 designated her as an auxiliary aircraft carrier.
-On 22 January 1943, she received her initial name of Alikula Bay, but she was subsequently renamed Coral Sea on 3 April.
-She was launched on 1 May; sponsored by Mrs. Martha Richards Fletcher, the wife of Vice admiral Frank Jack Fletcher.
-On 15 July, the U.S. Navy revised the classification of their escort carriers to reflect their combatant status, thus providing Coral Sea with her wartime hull symbol of CVE-57.
-She was transferred to the Navy and commissioned on 27 August, with Captain Herbert W. Taylor in command.
+On 22 January 1943, she received her initial name of Alikula Bay, her namesake being a bay on the northwest coast of Coronation Island, Alaska.
+She was subsequently renamed Coral Sea on 3 April, becoming the first ship to be named after the Battle of the Coral Sea.
+Her hull was launched on 1 May, sponsored by Martha Richards Fletcher, the wife of Vice Admiral Frank Jack Fletcher.
+On 15 July, the U.S. Navy revised the classification of its escort carriers to reflect their combatant status, providing Coral Sea with her wartime hull symbol of CVE-57.
+Problems with her boilers twice delayed her commissioning, but she was transferred to the Navy on 27 August.
+In total, her construction and outfitting cost $9,627,180.